-Skills acquisition Concrete case studies - recognize frequent IT legal questions and apply simple standard solutions Introduction to Applied Economics /VO / Course no.: WIR02 / 2nd semester / ECTS: 1 The course covers the following areas of applied economics: Microeconomics and the behavior of managers and companies Price and product policy of the company - Elementary principles of game theory - Company organization - Market Forms & Market Entry - Decisions under uncertainty - Behavioral economics - Economy of digitization Introduction to Business Administration /VO / Course no.: WIR1 / 1st semester / ECTS: 3 Overview and context analysis of the most important subareas in business administration - Subject and fundamentals of business administration: - Operational functional areas Business decision theory Fundamentals of Management and Ethics - Fundamentals of Human Resources and Organization - Marketing Fundamentals - Fundamentals of: Constitutive company decisions such as legal forms, location decisions, types of merger and acquisitions and choice of business segment. - Functional business decisions: Materials management, production management, marketing. - Fundamentals of business value creation processes and functions (value creation architecture and structure). - Fundamentals of market, process and strategy oriented management. - Fundamentals of the support of operational processes by information and communication technology Introduction to Accounting /ILV / Course no.: WIR3 / 3rd semester / ECTS: 3 Course contents External accounting: - Structure of the accounting system - Structure of the accounting system Fundamentals of operational accounting: Tasks, sub-areas and basic concepts Commercial accounting system: From inventory to opening balance sheet Double-entry accounting system: Posting business cases to inventory and profit and loss accounts Organization of bookkeeping (chart of accounts, sales tax, etc.) Principle of period purity and accruals and deferrals Internal accounting: Objectives and basic concepts of cost and revenue accounting Fundamentals of cost and revenue accounting: Tasks, components and subareas - Fundamentals of cost and revenue accounting: Tasks, components and subareas - Structure of cost accounting (cost elements, cost centers, cost objects) - Contribution margin accounting Web Business & Web Marketing (E) /ILV / Course no.: WIR4 / 4th semester / ECTS: 3 The following contents are covered in this course: Fundamentals of web business and web marketing Mechanisms of web business - Business models in Web Business Web marketing concepts Business models and business model development IT Law /ILV / Course no.: WIR6 / 4th semester / ECTS: 3 The teaching of fundamental concepts of private law geared to the requirements of professional IT practice, in particular by presenting practical legal cases and jointly developing the legal principles required to solve the respective problem.
-The following area are addressed individually in detail: - Distinction between public law and private law - Corporate Law - General contract law Legal capacity and capacity of natural and legal persons and their legal consequences Explanations of terms from the most important areas of law Relationships between legal areas and IT practice
+Skills acquisition Concrete case studies - recognize frequent IT legal questions and apply simple standard solutions Introduction to Applied Economics /VO / Course no.: WIR02 / 2nd semester / ECTS: 1 The course covers the following areas of applied economics: - Microeconomics and the behavior of managers and companies - Price and product policy of the company - Elementary principles of game theory - Company organization - Market Forms & Market Entry - Decisions under uncertainty - Behavioral economics - Economy of digitization Introduction to Business Administration /VO / Course no.: WIR1 / 1st semester / ECTS: 3 Overview and context analysis of the most important subareas in business administration - Subject and fundamentals of business administration: - Operational functional areas - Business decision theory - Fundamentals of Management and Ethics - Fundamentals of Human Resources and Organization - Marketing Fundamentals Fundamentals of: Constitutive company decisions such as legal forms, location decisions, types of merge and acquisitions and choice of business segment. - Functional business decisions: Materials management, production management, marketing. - Fundamentals of business value creation processes and functions (value creation architecture and structure).
+Fundamentals of market, process and strategy oriented management.
+Fundamentals of the support of operational processes by information and communication technology Introduction to Accounting /ILV / Course no.: WIR3 / 3rd semester / ECTS: 3 External accounting: Course contents - Structure of the accounting system Fundamentals of operational accounting: Tasks, sub-areas and basic concepts Commercial accounting system: From inventory to opening balance sheet - Double-entry accounting system: Posting business cases to inventory and profit and loss accounts - Organization of bookkeeping (chart of accounts, sales tax, etc.) - Principle of period purity and accruals and deferrals Internal accounting: - Objectives and basic concepts of cost and revenue accounting - Fundamentals of cost and revenue accounting: Tasks, components and subareas Structure of cost accounting (cost elements, cost centers, cost objects)Contribution margin accounting Web Business & Web Marketing (E) /ILV / Course no.: WIR4 / 4th semester / ECTS: 3 The following contents are covered in this course: - Fundamentals of web business and web marketing - Mechanisms of web business - Business models in Web Business Web marketing conceptsBusiness models and business model development IT Law /ILV / Course no.: WIR6 / 4th semester / ECTS: 3 The teaching of fundamental concepts of private law geared to the requirements of professional IT practice, in particular by presenting practical legal cases and jointly developing the legal principles required to solve the respective problem.
+The following area are addressed individually in detail: , and the second - Distinction between public law and private law - Corporate Law - General contract law - Legal capacity and capacity of natural and legal persons and their legal consequences - Explanations of terms from the most important areas of law

-Introduction to Applied Economics /VO / Course no.: WIR02 / 2nd semester / ECTS: 1 Teaching and learning methods Lecture, group work and discussion
+Introduction to Applied Economics /VO / Course no.: WIR02 / 2nd semester / ECTS: 1 Lecture, group work and discussion